nygenome/Lancet2/website/docs/cli.md

 Provide the path to the reference fasta file.
 Index for this file should also be in the same directory

 ### `-o`, `--out-prefix`
-Prefix to use for all output files and directories
+Prefix to use for output VCF (will be bgzipped and indexed)

 ## Optional Arguments:
 These arguments allow for more fine-tuned control of the tool.
 If not provided, default values will be assigned